 In this post I will be discussing how to:

-As with any successful Facebook ad campaign, you'll need to choose your objective, set up your campaign, selecct your budget optimization method, configure your Ad Set, define your targeting and parameters, and choose placements; so let's walk through those steps for local ads.
+To advertise on Facebook, you’ll need to choose your objective, set up your campaign, selecct your budget optimization method, configure your Ad Set, define your targeting and parameters, and choose placements; so let’s walk through those steps for local ads.

 Facebook has a plethora of advertising campaign objectives and options.
 This is due to the fact that all kinds of businesses use the platform to market their products and services and each of them has specific goals and nuances as to what they’re looking to achieve from advertising.
 There are strategies to leverage these different campaign types in various ways, but for a local business just looking to drive awareness, there is one campaign type you should focus on to start: store traffic.

-Previously called as “local awareness,” the "store traffic" campaign objective affects not only how your ads are served but also how they look to the user when they are delivered across Facebook's digital landscapes.
+Previously called “local awareness,” the “store traffic” campaign objective affects not only how your ads are served but also how they look to the user when they are delivered across Facebook’s digital landscapes.
 The primary purpose of this objective is to showcase your local business to individuals within a desired proximity to its physical location(s).
 The advantage here is that it gives you a lot more options in terms of targeting and reach than something like traditional print advertising would give you.
 There is also more flexibility with your ad’s call to action, which I will touch upon later in the post.

 To get your Facebook local ad campaign up and running, you’ll want to select the “+Create” button in your Facebook Ads Manager campaign tab.
 From there, you’ll want to select the “store traffic” campaign objective from the list as shown below.
 You will then be prompted to name your campaign.